jnorthrup/rewren/QWEN.md

-# wren3 - LLM Provider Orchestration System
+# rewren - LLM Provider Orchestration System

 ## Overview

-wren3 is an LLM provider orchestration system with memvid-based content storage, QA-centric TUI, and CouchDB persistence.
+rewren is an LLM provider orchestration system with memvid-based content storage, QA-centric TUI, and CouchDB persistence.
 It provides a unified interface for querying and managing document collections using various LLM providers.
 The system is built in Rust with PyO3 integration for Python memvid algorithms.

 The architecture follows a modular design with distinct components for LLM orchestration, database storage, TUI interface, and QA testing, all coordinated through a configuration system.

 ## Architecture

 ```
-Rust (wren3)
+Rust (rewren)
 ├── TUI (ratatui + QA framework)
 ├── LLM orchestration (OpenAI, llama.cpp)
 ├── CouchDB client (couch_rs)